-LANSA Composer is compatible with ERP systems and common interfaces; like EDI, FTP and email.
+LANSA Composer is compatible with all common interfaces; like web services, EDI, FTP and email.
 Smart processes handle unexpected events and interrupted sequences can resume from the point of failure and run to completion without loss of data or transaction integrity.

 What can LANSA Composer do?